OxfordFluidsLab/ShallowPoolImpact/DNS_resources/README.md

 ## Example results
 The uploaded framework provides a subset of the data generated for two typical cases, with $We=345$ and two different film heights, $h^* = 0.10$ and $h^* = 0.32$, respectively.

-#the test case described as part of Figure 3 in [the accompanying manuscript](https://arxiv.org/abs/2209.13276) and represents the case of a water droplet #impinging onto a liquid pool at a moderate impact velocity $V_0 = 0.3855$ m/s.
+[//]: # the test case described as part of Figure 3 in [the accompanying manuscript](https://arxiv.org/abs/2209.13276) and represents the case of a water droplet impinging onto a liquid pool at a moderate impact velocity $V_0 = 0.3855$ m/s.